-73% of children met ELG for reading
+76% of children met ELG for reading (increase of 3% on 2022)

 Developing School Readiness

 The parent school readiness workshops and Mouse club supported parents in recognising the expectations for children with their independence, personal and self-care skills.
 Feedback during home visits from parents document how the parents found the workshops and the resources helpful in preparing their child for starting school.